Kong/docs.konghq.com/app/_src/gateway/reference/configuration.md

   Admin API request.
 - `X-Kong-Upstream-Status`: The HTTP status code returned by the upstream service.
 This is particularly useful for clients to distinguish upstream statuses if the response is rewritten by a plugin.
+In the case that the response is retrieved by a plugin (such as `proxy-cache` plugin) from the cache it holds, the status code always respects to the one in cache.
 {% if_version gte:3.5.x %}
 - `X-Kong-Request-Id`: Unique identifier of the request.
 {% endif_version %}